Oh Sweet Cultureshock

 • Additional ingredients: There really are no limits when you are making your won herb salt.
 This is a very simple basic recipe but you can add many extras like lemon zest or garlic to your mix.
 If you do add fresh ones you will have to dry your salt in the oven before filling it into a spice jar or keep it in the fridge so it does not mold.

-How to dry your herbs at home
+🌿How to dry your herbs at home

-Whether your herbs are fresh out of the garden or you got them at the store / farmers market you should always give them a wash first to make sure that all the dirt, contaminations from animals and the insects are gone.
+Whether your herbs are fresh out of the garden or you got them at the store / farmers market you should always give them a wash first to make sure that all the dirt, contamination from animals and the insects are gone.

 Simply bundle up your herbs and tie them together very tightly with a string or some twine on the side where the cut ends are.
 When cutting the string/twine make sure to leave a long tail that you will use to hang up your herbs.